Category Archives for "Uncategorized"

 When starting to lay the turf start at a straight edge of the garden from one end to the other making sure the ends of the turves are butted together leaving no gaps.
 To ensure good contact with the soil below lightly firm down using a plank of wood or the back end of a rake.
 On placing turves around angles it can simply be cut using a sharp knife or hand saw.
 Avoid walking on the turves as you lay it.

-Use a crawling board as you work if the shape of your garden requires you to do so.
+Use wooden boards as you work if the shape of your garden requires you to do so.
 If you have any gaps showing simply top them up with some topsoil to encourage the roots to spread.

 AFTER CARE ESSENTIALS